 Existing, evidence-based interventions for mental health are designed to perform well in rigorous, controlled research settings.
 These same interventions often fail to be adopted or used effectively in practice, making them unavailable in the settings where most people seek mental health care.
-At the UW ALACRITY Center, we propose that using human centered design to adapt these interventions to their stakeholders and contexts will make them more usable and more engaging can increase their adoption, accessibility, and efficacy.
+At the UW ALACRITY Center, we are using using human centered design and implementation science to adapt these interventions to differet user groups and contexts to make them more usable and more engaging, ultimately increasing their adoption, accessibility, and efficacy.

 As people continue to adopt technology-based self-tracking devices and applications, questions arise about how personal informatics tools can better support self-tracker goals.
 Thus far, improvements to our capabilities for sensing and collecting data have vastly outpaced self-trackers' abilities to make sense of this data.

-Many people also turn to experts — such as their family physician — to help them understand, interpret, and act on their personal informatics data.
+Many people also turn to experts — such as their family physician — for support understanding, interpreting, and acting on their personal informatics data.
 Unfortunately, few consumer applications are designed for this use, and so people commonly report frustrating experiences with shared intepretation.
-In a project funded by the Agency for Health Research Quality (1R21HS023654), colleagues and I are studying current practices, and ways to improve them, for sharing lifelog data for two chronic conditions: overweight/obesity and irritable bowel syndrome.
-In a project funded by the Patient-Centered Outcomes Research Institute (PCORI), we are examining the broader opportunities for patient generated health data to transform healthcare.
+In a project funded by the Agency for Health Research Quality (1R21HS023654), colleagues and I studied current practices, and ways to improve them, for sharing lifelog data for two chronic conditions: overweight/obesity and irritable bowel syndrome.
+In a project funded by the Patient-Centered Outcomes Research Institute (PCORI), we examined the broader opportunities for patient generated health data to transform healthcare.

-Collaborative uses of personal data can also reinforce, change, or even challenge existing power asymmetries, a topic we examine through study of the adoption of tracking technologies by collegiate sports teams.
+Collaborative uses of personal data can also reinforce, change, or even challenge existing power asymmetries, a topic we examined through study of the adoption of tracking technologies by collegiate sports teams.

 My early work on personal informatics and health interventions examined how adding social features to digital health interventions can support people in gaining access emotional, instrumental, informational support, enhance accountability, and created shared experiences.
 At the same time, designers of early commercial versions of these features implmeneted them in ways that invited people to share in ways that violated social norms, leading to disappointing and awkward interactions.
 By building and evaluating a series of research prototypes — Three Good things, GoalPost, GoalLine, Commit to Steps, Crumbs, and Yarn — my research demonstrated design patterns that can support more of benefits of social features while avoiding associated downsides.
 Post-doctoral scholar Laura Pina also led investigations into social sharing of personal tracking data among families, including the design and deployment of DreamCatcher.